Patient Financing Options

-ARC Fertility—In partnership with Advanced Reproductive Care, Inc. (ARC), The Turek Clinics offer the ARC Fertility Program as an independent financing option.
+In partnership with Advanced Reproductive Care, Inc. (ARC), The Turek Clinic offers the ARC Fertility Program as an independent financing option.
 The program provides financial options that have been formulated specifically to match the projected needs of your specific course of treatment, including all aspects of medical, lab, surgical, and pharmaceutical care.
-Visit the ARC Fertility Program website for to learn more and apply or call 888.990.2727 to speak with an ARC customer representative.
+Visit the ARC Fertility Program website to learn more and apply or call 888.990.2727 to speak with an ARC customer representative.
+View this recent blog post from ARC on how they can help you move forward quickly with fertility/infertility care.

 How to Bill Your Insurance